Tonywuhk/realai.org/multi-task-learning.md

 ## Continual Learning

 Continual learning focuses on an agent's ability to learn new tasks without forgeting old ones.
 Skills learned from old tasks may or may not transfer to new tasks, but must be largely retained.
 One approach is to penalize learning for weights that are important for remembering old tasks.
 Importance measures of weights can be computed online ([Zenke & Poole & Ganguli, 2017](https://arxiv.org/abs/1703.04200)).
 The elastic weight consolidation (EWC) ([Kirkpatrick et al, 2016](https://arxiv.org/abs/1612.00796)) method relies on computing the Fisher information metric at the end of each task.
+[Seff et al. (2017)](https://arxiv.org/abs/1705.08395) explain that both of these methods can be adapted to training conditional GANs.

 Another approach to prevent catastrophic forgetting is to design novel network architectures.
 PathNets ([Fernando et al., 2017](https://arxiv.org/abs/1701.08734)) evolve the learning of a particular task towards a subset of parameters, then fix these parameters before moving on to the next task.